Lady Love (LeToya Luckett album)

-Lady Love is the second studio album by American R&B recording artist LeToya Luckett.
+Lady Love is the second studio album by American R&B singer LeToya Luckett.
 It was released in Europe on August 24, 2009, and in the United States by Capitol Records on August 25, 2009.
 Originally scheduled for release several times in 2008, the album was released after corporate restructuring at the record company.
 As with her solo debut, the singer worked with a wide variety of collaborators for the album, including Ne-Yo, Chris Brown, Blac Elvis, Ryan Leslie, Harold Lilly, Bei Maejor, Oak, Soundz, T-Minus, and Tank.

 The album earned generally positive reviews from music critics who praised its versatility, though some found that the project was uneven.
 Lady Love debuted and peaked at number twelve on the US Billboard 200 chart and at number one on the Top R&B/Hip-Hop Albums chart, beocoming Luckett's second album to claim the top spot.
 It produced four singles, including lead single "Not Anymore" and "Regret" with rapper Ludacris, the latter of which became a top ten hit on the Hot R&B/Hip-Hop Songs chart.